shader-slang/slang/docs/linking.md

 ```
 // To get the contents as a blob - whose scope can be maintained by the application

     {
         ComPtr<ISlangBlob> blob;
         if (SLANG_SUCCEEDED(spGetContainerCode(compileRequest, blob.writeRef())))
         {
             // Do something with the blob
         }
     }

     // To directly get the contents, will only remain valid as long as compileRequest stays in scope
-// and with the associated spCompile
+    // and without subsequent calls to spCompile on the request
     {
         size_t size;
         const void* data = spGetCompileRequestCode(compileRequest, size);
     }
 ```

 Libraries can contain entry points.
-It is necessary though that the entry point is specified during the compilation.
-This can be achieved by specifying a function as an entry point via the API or command line.
-Entry points can also be specified via the `[shader()]` attribute for example.
+It is necessary though that the entry point is specified during the compilation producing the library.
+This can be achieved by specifying a function as an entry point via the API or command line through the normal mechanisms.

+Entry points can also be specified in source via the `[shader()]` attribute also.
+For example

 ```
 [shader("compute")]